West Virginia Sales Tax

 If you are late filing your return or making your West Virginia sales tax payment, a 5% penalty will be assessed every month for as long as you remain delinquent, with a maximum penalty of 25% for any given period.

-Fortunately, TaxTools provides all of the help you need to keep track of your taxable sales in every state and make sure you’re up-to-date on any changes to sales tax regulations in West Virginia or elsewhere.
+Fortunately, TaxTools tax calculator provides all of the help you need to keep track of your taxable sales in every state and make sure you’re up-to-date on any changes to sales tax regulations in West Virginia or elsewhere.
 TaxTools will automatically add tax at the appropriate rate, and it will keep detailed records of all of your sales, so you can access up-to-date reports whenever you need them.
 This is especially important as many states require records to be kept and preserved for a certain period of time.
-TaxTools is also compatible with all ecommerce platforms, so no matter which ones you use, you won’t have to change anything about the way you do business to take advantage of the benefits TaxTools provides.
+TaxTools is also compatible with all eCommerce platforms, so no matter which ones you use, you won’t have to change anything about the way you do business to take advantage of the benefits TaxTools provides.

 If you’d like to learn more about the way TaxTools can help streamline your business processes, click here to sign up for a free trial today.